imoralescs/imoralescs.github.io/nodejs_and_mongo.md

 ## Deploy AWS Elastic Beanstalk

-- On Windows:
+### On Windows:

-1 - Install Python Latest
+1. Install Python Latest
-2 - Modify your PATH variable (Windows): a - Press the Windows key, and then type environment variables. b - Choose Edit environment variables for your account. c - Choose PATH, and then choose Edit. d - Add paths to the Variable value field, separated by semicolons.
-For example: `C:\existing\path;C:\new\path` e - Choose OK twice to apply the new settings. f - Close any running command prompts and reopen.
+2. Modify your PATH variable (Windows):
+..1.
+Press the Windows key, and then type environment variables.
+..2.
+Choose Edit environment variables for your account.
+..3.
+Choose PATH, and then choose Edit.
+..4.
+Add paths to the Variable value field, separated by semicolons.
+For example: `C:\existing\path;C:\new\path` ..5.
+Choose OK twice to apply the new settings.
+..6.
+Close any running command prompts and reopen.

 ```
 Python 3.6 – %USERPROFILE%\AppData\Roaming\Python\Python36\Scripts